-In Europe, certification schemes play a very important role as they mirror the growing consumer awareness and changing industry attitude towards sustainability.
-Although there are no European-wide data available on certified cocoa imports, the World Cocoa Foundation estimated that around 22% of globally traded cocoa is certified.
+In Europe, certification schemes play a very important role, as they mirror the growing consumer awareness and changing industry attitude towards sustainability.
+Although there are no Europe-wide data available on certified cocoa imports, the World Cocoa Foundation estimated that around 22% of globally traded cocoa is certified.
 Europe is the world’s largest cocoa bean importer.
-In 2018, total imports of cocoa beans by Europe amounted to nearly 2.5 million tonnes.
-Between 2014 and 2018, import volumes increased by an average of 9.2% per year.
+In 2019, total imports of cocoa beans by Europe amounted to over 2.4 million tonnes.
+Between 2015 and 2019, import volumes increased by an average of 6.4% per year.

 Nation-wide sustainability initiatives further drive up demand for certified cocoa in Europe